 Sometimes businesses are forced to recall or withdraw a product because of some unforeseen circumstances.
 The recall may be voluntary or because of a demand by the government.

 Usually, product recalls are done at the batch level.
-To execute the same, brand owner must be aware of which batch of the product is available at which location in the supply chain.
+To execute the same, brand owners must be aware of which batch of the product is available at which location in the supply chain.
 This is achieved through inventory visibility.
 Once the location of the faulty batches of products is ascertained, they can be recalled efficiently.

 Restructuring of Supply Chain